Chelation therapy: Side effects

-Chelation therapy, used to remove toxic metals such as lead, arsenic, or mercury from the body, carries a range of potential side effects.
-When administered appropriately under medical supervision, side effects may include dehydration, hypocalcemia (low calcium levels), renal impairment, elevated liver enzymes, electrolytes imbalances, and allergic reactions.
+Chelation therapy carries a range of potential side effects.
+When administered appropriately under medical supervision, side effects may include dehydration, hypocalcemia (low calcium levels), renal impairment, elevated liver enzymes, electrolyte imbalance, and allergic reactions.
 The loss of essential dietary elements such as zinc, magnesium, and iron is common, especially with prolonged therapy, potentially leading to fatigue, weakened immunity, or neurological disturbances.

-In contrast, inappropriate or non-medical use for example, in unapproved treatments for autism or cardiovascular disease - has been associated with serious complications, including severe hypocalcemia, neurodevelopmental disorders, and even death.
-Notably, disodium EDTA had been linked to fatal outcome when used incorrectly, such as through rapid IV administration.For these reasons, regulating authorities like FDA, CDC strongly discourage off label or unsupervised use of chelation agents.
+In contrast, inappropriate or non-medical use for example, in unapproved treatments for autism or cardiovascular disease, has been associated with serious complications, including severe hypocalcemia, neurodevelopmental disorders, and even death.
+Notably, disodium EDTA had been linked to fatal outcomes when used incorrectly, such as through rapid IV administration.
+For these reasons, regulating authorities like FDA, CDC strongly discourage off label or unsupervised use of chelation agents.